-An episode of Law and Order got me thinking (again) about something I’ve thought about off and on for a while.
-The subject is “Under what circumstances might I commit murder — or kill someone — for any reason?”
+An episode of Law and Order got me thinking.
+“Under what circumstances might I commit murder — or kill someone — for any reason?”

 We all say stuff.
 “I’m going to kill you,” doesn’t mean you are actually planning a murder.
 You are blowing off steam, saying “I’m so angry, I’ve run out of words to express it.”
 Garry pointed out that television and movies would be pretty dull if everyone behaved sensibly.

 We yell at each other.
 Sometimes there’s a slammed door and I occasionally rattle the pots and pans, but we don’t throw things.
 Don’t break things.
 Don’t kick the dogs or get in the car and drive like crazy people.
 We don’t binge drink or comfort ourselves with drugs.

 We get angry with each other, though.
 We think about breaking a window.
 Throwing a piece of crockery.
 Then reconsider.
 Having that picture window replaced would cost a bundle.
 Never mind.

 Under no circumstances do you hurt your pets.

 In short, we are rational.
 We are never so angry we don’t consider the consequences of behavior.

 I think most people have a hard-wired inhibition against killing people.
 If we didn’t, the world would be a much worse place than it already is.
 You have to train soldiers to kill.
 Young men won’t (normally) kill other young men unless you break down their inhibitions against killing.
 That’s what boot camp is about, right?